saucelabs/sauce-docs/docs/api-testing/use-cases/using-environments.md

 1. In Input Set tab, add a Global Variable:
    - Name - for example `apiKey`
    - Value - for example `1234567890134567890`
-1. Run the test to confirm the changes do not break the test
+1. Run the test to confirm the changes do not break the test.

 ### Step 3: Creating the Staging Environment